Durham Sixth Form Centre

-Durham Sixth Form Centre is a mixed sixth form located in Durham, County Durham, England.
+Durham Sixth Form Centre is a mixed sixth form college located in Durham, County Durham, England.

-It is a community sixth form provision administered by Durham County Council.
+It is an academy administered by the Providence Learning Partnership multi-academy trust.
 The centre is located in Durham city centre, but enrols students from across County Durham, Sunderland and into Northumberland.

 Durham Sixth Form Centre offers a range of A-levels and BTECs as programmes of study for students.